SirYancy/computer-apps-primer/ch2-word-processing/tutorial_basic_text.md

         <pre>
         I understand that you are very busy and I appreciate you taking the time to verify this for me.
 If you have any questions, feel free to contact me at &lt;yourname&gt;@email.com. &crarr;
         </pre>
         Where it says "yourname", enter your name.
 Notice that when you hit enter to create the next paragraph, the email address is automatically underlined in blue.
-Word has automatically detected that it is an email address and has converted the text into a <strong>hyperlink</strong>.
+Word has detected that it is an email address and has converted the text into a <strong>hyperlink</strong>.
 As a general rule, if you are going to be submitting the document electronically, you would leave the hyperlink as it is, but if you are going to be printing the document and hand-delivering or mailing it, then you should remove the hyperlink since you can't exactly click on a piece of paper.
     </li>
     <li>
         To remove the hyperlink, <strong>right-click</strong> on it and in the context-menu that appears, <strong>left-click</strong> on <em>Remove Hyperlink</em>